-Having reviewed the results of our new platform, we found our managed network customers reported the following benefits:
+Having reviewed the results of our new managed services platform, we found our wide area network customers reported the following benefits:

 - They have a better experience.
 We deliver networks faster, we are more responsive, and we have fewer errors and lower cost;

 - They have a clear view of their networks and applications: They can see the whole data path of each application, and drill down for further detail;

 - They are clear about issues and change requests - both are visible within the portal;

 - They can plan ahead.
 Their portal maintains fully detailed historic data on their IT estate, which allows trends to be shown for long-range planning.

 The new platform also delivered benefits for us as a managed network provider:

 - We have greater insight on the connectivity and IT that we manage: we flag 95% of issues proactively and can drill down from high level to investigate issues;

 - We know our customers better.
 Their records contain all the current and historic information we need;

 - Our operational staff are clear on what they need to do.
 Each has a personal dashboard, detailing their tasks and progress;